malcprentice/malcprentice.github.io/Exams-TOEIC overview.md

 		* e.g. "Why can't you come on time"
 	* Careful of Tense
 		* e.g. present question with past answer
-		* e.g. "WHat will the woman say" - you have to guess, she hasn't said it in audio.
+		* e.g. "What will the woman say" - you have to guess, she hasn't said it in audio.
 * Listening 4 - Talks
-	* Questions are in order (answer to first question is at beginning of listening)
+	* Questions are USUALLY in order (Q1 is usually at beginning of listening)
 	* Answer quickly and then read the next question.
 Especially read the diagrams.
 	* AS always, synonyms ("from the top" = CEO)
+	* Pay attention to WHO does things
-	* Pay attention to who will do what
+	* Pay attention to WHEN things are done
 	* Answer as you listen, but don't get distracted by Q2 answer and forget to listen to Q3.
 * General tips
 	* Answer as quickly as you can, then look at the next question.
 Try to guess what is coming.